mathkimchi/singularity/DEVLOG.md

 I just forgot to notify the condvar on keypress events.
 I should really think of a way to automatically do this.

+2026-07-26 09:23PM

+Ah, I see the problem now, it is because when the applet wants to close, it tries to change the shared state, but this is called by the main loop while the shared state is locked by the main loop.

+This is because in the edge analogy, the edge between the main loop and UI should be different from the edge between the main loop and the root applet.